 Mary: How do we find Kermit?
 Nobody's seen him in years.(the gang passes a man selling Hot Star Maps in front of Pink's Hot Dogs)Walter: (gasps) Wait, stop the car!
 I have an idea.(cut to the trio eating some chili dogs)Gary: These are delicious!
 Great idea, Walter.

 - According to the commentary, this was the first scene written.

 - When '80s Robot uses his modem to locate the other Muppets, we get some loud beeping and static, making Kermit, Walter, Gary, and Mary react and cover their ears, with this line from Gary:

 "Oh, stop it!
 In the name of all that's sacred, let it end!"

-At the end of the lengthy and highly-choriographed Crowd Song as Gary, Mary and Walter leave for Hollywood, somebody shouts "Finally, they're gone!" and everybody collapses to the ground from exhaustion.
+- At the end of the lengthy and highly-choreographed Crowd Song as Gary, Mary and Walter leave for Hollywood, somebody shouts "Finally, they're gone!" and everybody collapses to the ground from exhaustion.